 To edit individual order items, tap an item line on an order.
 This will open available transaction actions for the selected order item.
 From here, you can remove the entire order line, add or remove individual order items, or add a discount.
 For more information on transaction actions, see Editing or reviewing an order.

 Once all the order items have been added, you can process a payment.
 You can process the payment either by tapping Cash or Pay.
 Selecting the Cash button will automatically resolve the amount due as paid in cash.
-This is useful in quick service restaurants where you want to minimize the steps for processing a transaction.
+This is useful in quick-service restaurants where you want to minimize the steps for processing a transaction.

 If the payment is not cash or you need to further specify payment details, you can tap Pay and go to the Payments screen.
-The Payments screen gives you an overview of the order items and amount due (left-hand side of the screen), possible payment methods (centre of screen) and received payment and tip amounts (right-hand side of the screen).
+The Payments screen gives you an overview of the order items and amount due (left-hand side of the screen), possible payment methods (center of screen), and received payment and tip amounts (right-hand side of the screen).
 To enter a payment or tip amount, tap the number on the right-hand side of the line.
 To print a copy of the customer receipt, make sure to toggle on Print Receipt.
 Once you have applied the correct payment method and received amount, select Pay (bottom right of screen) to finalize the order.

 If at any time you need to put the order on hold and come back later for payment, tap On hold beside the keypad.